Union Bank of India Credit Ratings Reaffirmed by CRISIL with Stable Outlook

 *this image is generated using AI for illustrative purposes only.

-It's important to note that if any coupon or redemption payment date falls on a non-business day, the payment will be made on the next business day.
-For instance, the payment for ISIN INE692A08128 will be processed on January 12, 2026, instead of January 11, 2026.
+The bank has clarified that if any coupon or redemption payment date falls on a non-business day, payment of interest or principal will be made on the preceding business day.
+Accordingly, the payment for ISIN INE692A08128 will be processed on January 9, 2026, instead of January 11, 2026.

-For bondholders, this announcement signals the need to prepare for the upcoming redemption.
-Investors holding these bonds should take note of the record dates to ensure smooth processing of their redemption payments.
+Investors holding these bonds should note the record date of December 26, 2025, to ensure smooth processing of their redemption payments when the call option is exercised.

 Historical Stock Returns for Union Bank of India